 In September 2006 she finished studio recordings for her third album “Being Human”, backed by Tommy Scott, Paul K. Scott and Shane Young, who have since then formed formidable instrumental trio “Future Positive”.
 In 2009 she graduated with a BA Hon degree in Music at Dartington College of Arts/ Orff Institute in Austria.

-She has been leading over a hundred regular workshops in Ukulele, Improvisation and Songwriting at the European Patent Office, Art Centres and Music Centers as well as giving private tuition in Germany and the UK and has been a visiting artist at the access music akademy in Bristol.
+She has been leading over a hundred regular workshops in Ukulele, Improvisation and Songwriting at the European Patent Office, Munich Music Academy, Art Centres and Music Centers as well as giving private tuition in Germany and the UK and has been a visiting artist at the access music akademy in Bristol.

 Her workshops and individual lessons are tailored to age, ability and needs of the participants and venues/organisers, and are held in German or/and English.

-She has self published a Ukulele book containing playing exercises, music theory in relation to ukulele playing and over 20 instrumental pieces for one, two or more ukuleles including backing tracks, very popular among her students (come visit my "video" and "goodie" page for more info)
+She has self published a Ukulele book containing playing exercises, music theory in relation to ukulele playing and over 30 instrumental pieces for one, two or more ukuleles including backing tracks, very popular among her students (come visit my video and goodies page for more info)

 A fourth album as well as a micro ukulele instrumental album and gigs (see "Performance") are in the works and more news and videos will follow soon.